HergenD/go-video-intel/README.md

                 // Determines if we filter out text not within a given box "restrictLocation": true,
                 // Box size in %.
-Box size is from top to bottom, left to right, 0 to 100% "top": 60,
+Box size is from top to bottom, left to right, 0 to 100% "top": 80,
                 "bottom": 100,
                 "left": 0,
                 "right": 100
             },
-            // Confidence threshold, filter out any text with a confidence below this (around 90 recommended) "confidence": 90
+            // Confidence threshold, filter out any text with a confidence below this "confidence": 75
         },
         "translation": {
             // Determines if we translate the text or not